-15. To land or take off with any type of aircraft on any lands and waters under the control of the Division of Parks and Outdoor Recreation, except as specifically authorized by these regulations or in case of emergency.
-"Aircraft" means any device or equipment that is used or intended to be used for manned flight or to otherwise hold humans aloft for any period of time, including powerless flight, and specifically includes, but is not limited to, airplanes, helicopters, gliders, hot air balloons, hang gliders, parachutes, parasails, kite boards, kite tubes, zip lines and other similar devices or equipment.
+15. To land or take off with any type of aircraft on any lands and waters under the control of the Division of Parks and Outdoor Recreation, except on designated take-off or landing sites or in case of emergency.
+"Aircraft" means a device that is used or intended to be used for manned flight in the air, including powerless flight.